jeff-zucker/solid-file-client/README.md

 omitted.
 The test field should specify a directory under the base that can be used to write test files.
 In the example above, the folder at https://YOU.solid.community/public/test/ would be used for testing.

+If you choose not to store passwords in the configuration file, your script should prompt for a password.

 **logout()**